pwsafe/pwsafe/README.md

-If you wish to contribute to the project by writing code and/or documentation, please drop a note to the developer's mailing list: http://lists.sourceforge.net/lists/listinfo/passwordsafe-devel or fill in simple web form at https://pwsafe.org/contact.php
+If you wish to contribute to the project by writing code and/or documentation, please drop a note to the developer's mailing list: http://lists.sourceforge.net/lists/listinfo/passwordsafe-devel or via the web form at https://pwsafe.org/contact.php

 New releases are announced on the passwordsafe-announce mailing list: http://lists.sourceforge.net/lists/listinfo/passwordsafe-announce